petter-holmberg/cpp-ref/classes.md

 ===========================

 This document is a collection of design guidelines for C++ classes.
 It is intended to be used as a quick reference when designing new classes or refactoring old ones.
-For brevity and simplicity of use, it does not discuss at length the *why's* of the guidelines, but instead presents references to further reading about the subject.
+For brevity and simplicity of use, it does not discuss at length the *whys* of the guidelines, but instead presents references to further reading about the subject.

 The guidelines are currently focused on C++98 use but features some notes about later versions.